-Poshtels: Backpacker Hostel’s Cooler Sister
+Poshtels: The Backpacker Hostel’s Cooler Sister

 So, we’re all familiar with hotels and hostels – they’re the places we stay when we’re on holiday.
-In the main, hotels are for the more ‘mature’ traveler and hostels are for backpackers.
+In the main, hotels are for the more ‘mature’ traveller and hostels are for backpackers.
 Wait up, though, there’s a new kid on the block – poshtels.

 According to the Urban Dictionary a poshtel is ‘an upscale hostel.
 Combines the "posh" style with the "hostel" sensibilities and price.
 A cheap & chic hostel.’